moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/SYNTHESIS.md

 capabilities, limitations and failure modes: docs/MODEL-CARD.md.
 The refinement scope is complete; remaining error at the web is post-crossing (multi-stream) physics, out of scope by design.

+## E6 addendum (2026-07-05) — transfer verified, trend physical

+The frozen model transfers without re-calibration to coarser voxels and to weaker/stronger clustering, with the advantage growing monotonically with sigma8 (−3% → −13% overall; up to −22% at the web at sigma8 = 1) — the behaviour of a physical correction term.
+Model-card scope widened accordingly.
+With this, every locally testable hypothesis — including the card's own declared limitations — carries a verdict.